* China steel inventory down for 7th week - Mysteel

 Inventory of construction product rebar dropped 3.3 percent to 3.07 million tonnes, while hot-rolled coil stocks dipped 1.9 percent to 2.1 million tonnes.

-However, benchmark rebar futures on the Shanghai Futures Exchange dipped 0.4 percent to 3,706 yuan ($534.17) a tonne as of 0230 GMT to be down 5.2 percent so far this week, their worst performance since March, amid concerns of a glut.
+However, benchmark rebar futures on the Shanghai Futures Exchange closed 2.6 percent lower at 3,623 yuan ($522.02) a tonne, and lost 5.6 percent so far this week, their worst performance since March, amid concerns of a glut.

 “A pessimistic outlook persists in the market as investors still expect spot prices to fall further.
 So in the futures market, people tend to hold off their trade and watch,” said analysts from Huatai Futures.